joshaber/Few.swift/README.md

 differences I know of:

 1. Few.swift is written in...
 Swift.
 Type safety is cool.
 2. Single-threaded.
-React-Native and Components both purport to do layout on a non-main thread.
+React-Native and Components both do layout on a non-main thread.
 Few.swift keeps everything on the main thread currently.
 3. Both React-Native and Components are battle-tested.
 They've been used in shipped apps.
 Few.swift has not.